What’s the Average California Real Estate Commission Rate?

 Are California commission rates negotiable?

 You can negotiate real estate agent commission rates, but don’t be surprised if California full-service agents hold firm on how much they charge.
-A Consumer Federation of America report found that only 27% of agents are willing to negotiate the commission.
+A report by LendingTree found that only 31% of home sellers or buyers have tried to negotiate their agent commission fees.

 One reason agents often don’t lower their rate is that it may reduce their ability to negotiate a higher sale price for the seller.
 An agent’s services often include photography and pricing analysis, so a lower commission could also translate into a smaller marketing budget for your property, an inaccurate list price, fewer home promotions, and a lower likelihood of selling.